Earth photo at night, City Lights of Europe

 To manage this, owners of traditional European patents have a transitional opt-out option.
 During the initial seven-year period (extendable by another seven years), patentees can opt out of UPC jurisdiction, keeping disputes in national courts.
 This is particularly relevant for U.S. companies that:

-• Hold patents critical to their European strategy and want to minimize exposure to a single court challenge.
+• Hold patents critical to their European commercial strategy

 Cost is often a dominating factor for U.S. companies.
 Additionally, the administrative burden of obtaining quotes for validation in each individual state and comparing the total cost to the cost of a UP can be overwhelming.
 In general: